nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 ##### Upload the public key of the API signing key pair #####

 The final step to complete the CLI setup to upload your freshly generated public key through the console.
-The public key if you haven't changed during setup can be found in the `/home/oracle/.oci/` directory and it's name `oci_api_key_public.pem`.
+The public key if you haven't changed it during setup can be found in the `/home/oracle/.oci/` directory and it's name `oci_api_key_public.pem`.
 Using your favourite way copy its content to the clipboard.
 While viewing user details click **Add Public Key**.

 ![alt text](images/oke/012.user.settings.png)